juliorodrigues97/cyclistic-case-study/README.md

 ---

 ## 📌 Overview
-Cyclistic is a bike-share program in Chicago with **5,824 bicycles and 692 docking stations**, operating since 2016.
-Customers who purchase single-ride or full-day passes are classified as **casual riders**, while those with annual memberships are **Cyclistic members**.
+Cyclistic is a bike-share program in Chicago with 5,824 bicycles and 692 docking stations, operating since 2016.
+Customers who purchase single-ride or full-day passes are classified as casual riders, while those with annual memberships are Cyclistic members.

-Financial analysts have found that **annual members are significantly more profitable** than casual riders.
-This case study analyzes historical trip data to uncover behavioral differences, explore motivations that could drive casual riders to purchase memberships, and guide digital media strategies to support this conversion.
+Annual members represent the majority of recurring demand, while casual riders account for a significant portion of leisure usage.
+This case study analyzes historical trip data from 2024–2025 to uncover behavioral differences, explore motivations to convert casual riders to members, and guide marketing strategies.

-The analysis focuses on trips from Q1 2019 and Q1 2020, a period that includes the onset of the COVID-19 pandemic, which may have influenced mobility patterns and rider behavior.

-The analysis follows the **six-step data analytics process**: Ask → Prepare → Process → Analyze → Share → Act.
+The analysis follows the six-step data analytics process: Ask → Prepare → Process → Analyze → Share → Act.

 ---